Working in sheets

 If a cell (i.e. the Field or data it represents) is not editable, its content appears light grey when selected, and is uneditable.
 This can have various reasons, e.g.:

-- The Field is generally not editable (e.g. the Created date or Resolution of an Issue).
+- The Field is generally not editable (e.g. the Created date).

-- The appropriate Field is not on the Issue type’s Screen.
+- The appropriate Field is not on the Work type’s Screen.

-- The appropriate Field is not added to the Issue type (Team-managed projects in Jira Cloud).
+- The appropriate Field is not added to the Work type (Team-managed projects in Jira Cloud).

-- You don’t have sufficient Permissions (e.g. for editing, assigning, closing, transitioning Issues, or managing Sprints).
+- You don’t have sufficient Permissions (e.g. for editing, assigning, closing, transitioning Work items, or managing Sprints).

 - Editing the Field type is not yet supported by JXL.
 In this case, feel free to request this feature with us and we’ll look into it.
 (Supported fields)